zuliang/GAMES101-PA7/Doc/RTRT.md

         const float z2 = rnd(seed);

         float3 w_in;
-        cosine_sample_hemisphere( z1, z2, w_in );
+        // get a random ray in this intersect 随机入射方向 cosine_sample_hemisphere( z1, z2, w_in );
+        // calculate binormal and tangent
         Onb onb( N );
+        // convert to world transform
         onb.inverse_transform( w_in );
         prd->direction = w_in;
         prd->origin    = P;